- How to read aloud web pages from Safari, Twitter and other apps?

-- You should be able to see the resource in the Azure Portal.
+- You should be able to see the Speech Service in the Azure Portal.
 When you open it in the left sidebar there is the option ‘Keys and Endpoints’ that you can use to create and get data about API key.

 Please note that: